Ram Avatar Sharma: Personal life

 He was survived by five daughters and three sons.
 His eldest daughter, Indumati, was herself a great scholar of Sanskrit.
 His eldest son, Nalin Vilochan Sarma, was a writer and poet and founded a new style of poetry, Nakenwaad.
 His collection of short stories, Vish ke Daant is still taught in Patna University and he too died early while he was the Head of the Hindi Department of Patna University.
 He also had a daughter Mandirmani who was one of the surviving twins he had who married a pilot.

 Legacy

-India's first President, Dr Rajendra Prasad, was one of Ramavtar's favourite students.
+India's first president, Rajendra Prasad, was one of Ramavtar's favourite students.
 It was he who was instrumental in getting several of Sarma's books into print.

 An article on Ramavtar Sarma entitled 'India's Greatest Forgotten Genius' by Shruti Shukla first appeared in The Hindustan Times, Patna Edition, dated 5 September 1986.